 East Midlands Railway warns passengers of disruption this weekend between Chesterfield, Derby and London St Pancras

-East Midlands Railway (EMR) has confirmed that there will be no direct trains between Chesterfield, Derby and London St Pancras this weekend.
+East Midlands Railway has warned passengers of disruption this weekend – with a reduced timetable in place between Chesterfield and London due to engineering works.

-Rail engineering work is taking place between Bedford and Mill Hill Broadway on Saturday, May 31 and Sunday, June 1 – closing this section of the route entirely.
+Engineering work is taking place between Bedford and Luton on Sunday, June 8 – leading to disruption on East Midlands Railway (EMR) services.

-EMR will not be able to run trains between Bedford and London St Pancras International.
-An amended timetable will be in operation, with trains running to and from Bedford instead of London St Pancras International.
-Replacement buses will run between Bedford and Hitchin, for alternative trains to or from London.
+On June 8, an amended and reduced timetable will be in place for EMR trains travelling between Sheffield, Chesterfield, Derby and London St Pancras.

+EMR passengers have been urged to plan their journeys before they travel, using the National Rail Enquiries Journey Planner.

 Comment Guidelines